ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 # Architecture

-The Privacy Pass architecture consists of four logical entities -- Client, Origin, Issuer, and Attester -- that work in concert as for token issuance and redemption.
+The Privacy Pass architecture consists of four logical entities -- Client, Origin, Issuer, and Attester -- that work in concert for token issuance and redemption.
 This section describes the purpose of token issuance and redemption and the requirements on the relevant participants.

-The typical interaction flow for Privacy Pass tokens uses the following steps:
+The typical interaction flow for Privacy Pass uses the following steps:

 1. A Client interacts with an Origin by sending an HTTP request.
 The Origin sends an HTTP response that contains a token challenge